+I have supervised a total of 8 PhD students to completion, many of whom are now in leading jobs in industry at companies including Google, Amazon, Adobe and NVidia.
 I receive a large number of enquiries from people who want to conduct a PhD under my supervision.
 To make it easier for you to find the answers to the most commonly asked questions I have listed these below.
-Working with PhD students and researchers on cutting edge topics is one of the best parts of my job.
-These questions are simply meant to help interested PhD students in putting together a competitive application, so please don’t be put off by them.
+Working with PhD students and researchers on cutting-edge topics is one of the best parts of my job.
+These questions are meant to help interested PhD students in putting together a competitive application.
 Before you contact me please read and consider the following points:

 Are you currently accepting new PhD students?